 Linnet graduated with a LLB and a BSc from Otago University in 2005 and worked in Central and West Auckland Law practices for four and a half years.
 After a break to have her two sons and a move to Alexandra in 2011, Linnet is now with Checketts McKay assisting with conveyancing and other legal work with a property focus.

-Linnet enjoys getting involved with community groups and has been involved with Alexandra Parents Centre, Alexandra Girl Guides, Wanaka Plunket and Mini Muscles.
+Linnet was appointed to Senior Solicitor in 2020 and enjoys getting involved with community groups.
+She has been involved with Alexandra Parents Centre, Alexandra Girl Guides, Wanaka Plunket and Mini Muscles.
 Having moved back from Wanaka to Alexandra in 2017 with her Husband Carl and two boys, Linnet is now involved with The Terrace School PTA and Kopuwai Early Learning Centre’s Governance Committee.

 In between chasing after her two boys, Linnet enjoys a bit of skiing, biking on the rail trail, sewing and reading.